- Careers and Employability Support

 Student start up support

-Our student enterprise team can give you support including:
+Our Student StartUp team can give you support including:

-- Regular drop-in clinics for 1-to-1 startup advice
+- Regular bookable appointments for 1-to-1 startup advice

 - Regular 1-to-1 mentoring sessions